PluribusDigital/Lowering-Barriers-to-Open-Data/_sections/7-About.md

 ### About this White Paper

-In the spirit of open data, this whitepaper is published in the open.
+In the spirit of open data, this white paper is published in the open.
 The report contents are available in a [GitHub](https://github.com/STSILABS/Lowering-Barriers-to-Open-Data/tree/gh-pages) repository.
 If you have an issue or idea related to the report, please submit a pull request or <a href="https://github.com/STSILABS/Lowering-Barriers-to-Open-Data/issues">log an issue</a>.